Vera Albreht: Life

+Albreht was educated at the all-girls grammar school in Ljubljana, where she was involved in a school protest against the Habsburg monarchy by wearing red blouses because its soldiers shot at demonstrators.

+Albreht studied at the University of Vienna, but never completed her studies due to the outbreak of World War I. During World War I, she worked as a volunteer Red Cross nurse.
+In 1919 she married the poet and critic Fran Albreht.

-During World War II, she and her husband actively participated with the Liberation Front of the Slovenian People.
+During World War II, Albreht and her husband actively participated with the Liberation Front of the Slovenian People.
 They were both imprisoned by the Italian fascist authorities on a number of occasions between 1941 and 1943.
 In 1944, she was sent to Ravensbrück concentration camp by the Germans.
+Albreht later wrote Ravensbriške pesmi (Poems of Ravensbrück) about her experiences.

-After the war she moved with her husband to Ljubljana where she worked as a publicist and at the Slovene center of International PEN.
-She died in Ljubljana.
+After the war, Albreht moved with her husband to Ljubljana where she worked as a publicist and at the Slovene center of International PEN.
+She died in 1971 in Ljubljana.